-The need for water in the vegetable garden
+The requirement for water in the vegetable garden

-Before we jump into the how-to water your vegetable garden, let’s consider the need for water in the garden.
+Before we jump into how to water your vegetable garden, let’s consider the need for water in the garden.
 Garden plants are not water plants.
 Even though we talk about watering, plants actually need moisture, not water.
 But since water creates moisture, hence we water the garden.

 However, when considering moisture you will evidently notice that different gardens would keep moisture very differently.
-There is no “one fits all” approach to water a vegetable garden.
-We have grown gardens where we’d not water at all, and also where we’d water quite regularly.
+We have grown gardens where we’d not water at all, and then in places where we’d water quite regularly.
+There is no “one fits all” approach to watering a vegetable garden.

 A raised bed or a garden on a hill will dry out quicker than a garden in a lowland.
 Wind and sun exposure also play a role.
-And of course, different soil will keep moisture differently.
+And of course, moisture retention depends on the composition of the soil, i.e. sandy soil holds less water than soil with higher clay content.
+In any soil though, organic matter (read compost) is a key element to hold moisture.

-To find out if your garden needs water or not, a moisture tester is handy.
+A moisture tester comes in handy to find out if your garden needs water or not.
 You can also dig a small hole with a hand spade.
-Observe your soil.
-If the soil under the surface is drier than on top, you need watering.
+Observe the soil, if the soil under the surface is drier than on top, you need watering.
 If the soil gets moister with depth, watering might not be needed.
 After some practice, you can use a finger to find out.
-And with even more practice, you will start to see it on your plants if they need water.
+And with even more practice, you will start to see it on the plants if they need water.

 Generally speaking cold weather crops like brassicas, greens, and peas like more water.
 They naturally grow during the rainy cool season.
 Of course in a cold climate, we grow them during the summer and they benefit from watering.

-During hot dry weather, these cool-weather crops also benefit from shade cloth.
+During hot dry weather, these cool-weather crops also benefit from a shade cloth.
 A frost protection blanket is great for that.
-If used for shade, make sure there is air circulation under the blanket.
+If used for shade, allow for air circulation under the blanket.

-The first and most important thing to know about watering is that you want to water plants deeply.
-What do I mean?
+The first and most important tip to know about watering is that you want to water plants thoroughly.
+What do we mean?
 You want the water to go deep, not just moisten the surface and let it evaporate.

 Plants develop roots according to the moisture available.
 Some plants are naturally more deep-rooted (like carrots), others are more shallow-rooted (like tomatoes), but all plants will develop deeper roots if all the moisture available is down under them.

 If you water plants little by little, plants will not look for moisture deep in the soil but will develop shallow roots.
-Shallow rooted plants will always ask for moisture from above and look dry and limp every single day.
-The result is a very stressful growing season.
-To avoid frequent watering, water plants deep from the beginning.
+Shallow-rooted plants will always ask for moisture from above and look dry and limp every single day.
+This has the potential to turn into a very stressful growing season.
+To avoid frequent watering, water plants thoroughly from the beginning.

 At planting, water the hole to give the roots a signal that moisture is under them.
 Try also to plant seedlings with deep roots in mind, pointing the roots downwards.
 Now water very well, and leave the plants alone for a few days up to a week.
 The roots will find moisture and grow in the right direction.

 To establish young plants, water them thoroughly once or twice a week, depending on the weather.
 If you have a big garden, water one row or one bed at a time, and do it well.
-It is much better to water less frequently but deep than often but shallow.
-Deep watered plants will establish a root system that will not depend as much on water from above, and you can have your summer off.
+It is much better to water less frequently but deep than often and shallow.
+Plants will establish a root system that will not depend as much on water from above, and you can have your summer off.

 This is also true if you get frequent but light rain in spring.
-Make sure still to water young plants deep.
+Make sure to still water young plants thoroughly.

 2. Water with stagnant water

-Make sure to have a water reservoir for watering plants where water can warm up and the chlorine in it evaporates.
-We use water barrels to gather rainwater, or we fill one with tap water as needed if there is no rain that would fill them.
+We want to have a water reservoir for watering plants where water can warm up and the chlorine in it evaporate.
+We use water barrels to collect rainwater, or we fill one with tap water as needed if there is no rain that would fill them.

-In a greenhouse, a water tank can look good, help with temperature regulation, and also be a great reservoir for watering plants.
+In a greenhouse, a water tank can look good, help with temperature regulation, and also be an excellent reservoir for watering plants.
 Refilling the reservoir with cold water during the day helps to keep the greenhouse cooler.

 3. Do not drown plants